devulogi/activity-management-system-v1/README.md

 - [ ] Register for an activity
 - [ ] View registration status
 - [ ] View all activities
-- [ ] View all registered activities
-- [ ] View all unregistered activities
-- [ ] View all activities that are full
-- [ ] View all activities that are not full
-- [ ] View all activities that are ongoing
-- [ ] View all activities that are not ongoing
-- [ ] View all activities that are upcoming
-- [ ] View all activities that are not upcoming
-- [ ] View all activities that are ongoing and full
-- [ ] View all activities that are ongoing and not full
-- [ ] View all activities types (e.g. sports, games, etc.)
-- [ ] View all activities that are of a certain type (e.g. sports, games, etc.)

 #### 3. MANAGE ACTIVITY TYPES